 ORIGINAL CYANOTYPE ART

-After more than a decade of growing vegetables powered by the sun, my work that has naturally expanded into creating sun-powered art!
+After nearly two decades of growing vegetables powered by the sun, my work that has naturally expanded into creating sun-powered art!
 Through the centuries-old process of cyanotype, I’m able to harness UV rays to produce one-of-a-kind botanical and photographic prints, all featuring the signature Prussian blue that defines this magical medium.
 The botanical elements in my work are grown + harvested right here on our farm, and many of my photographic cyanotypes capture scenes from around Saxapahaw (our sweet village just down the road).

-For the months of November and December, my original cyanotype pieces will be available for purchase at Riverside Collective, located down the road in Saxpahaw, NC.
-Shipping throughout the US will be available for most pieces.
+For the months of November and December, my original cyanotype pieces are available for purchase at Riverside Collective, located down the road in Saxpahaw, NC.
+You can see my available work here.
+Shipping throughout the US is available.

 You can follow along this creative journey through my instagram account, @farmbelly.creative.